TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 If you enable the extension on a system with existing users, the passwords will automatically be converted when a user record is saved (e.g. the next time the user logs in).
-TYPO3 also offers several solutions to update existing passwords of all users to encrypted values; please see the documentation of the extension for further details.
+TYPO3 CMS also offers several solutions to update existing passwords of all users to encrypted values; please see the documentation of the extension for further details.